What Do I Need to Tell the Doctor?

 On this page:

 Talking about your health means sharing information about how you feel physically, emotionally, and mentally.
 Knowing how to describe your symptoms and bring up other concerns will help you become a partner in your health care.
-Discussing Your Concerns with the Doctor: Worksheet and Discussing Changes in Your Health: Worksheet can help.
+Use these worksheets to organize your questions and information when talking with your doctor.

 Be clear and concise when describing your symptoms.
 Your description helps the doctor identify the problem.
 A physical exam and medical tests provide valuable information, but your symptoms point the doctor in the right direction.